cosmos-developer/baby/docs/chapter_4/lesson_13.md

 * veto_threshold: Maximum percentage NO_WITH_VETO votes for the result to be valid.

 And you can read and practice, you can try the module at https://github.com/cosmos/cosmos-sdk/tree/main/x/gov

+## Guidelines

+1. initialize a node
+bash scripts/test-node-deploy.sh --install --initialize
+2. try to find genesis.json in ~/.baby/config.
+Look for 3 subfields named mint, distribution and gov in the app_state field

 ## Homework
 1. Deploy a node with chain_id "lesson_12"